 Implement Dark Mode

-Dark mode is popular because it offers a sleek, modern look that many users prefer, especially in low-light settings.
-It reduces eye strain by lowering the screen’s brightness.
-This makes it more comfortable for longer use.
-It also saves battery life on devices with OLED or AMOLED screens, which use less power when showing dark colors.
-Adding a dark mode option to your app can increase user satisfaction and appeal to users who like this style and its practical benefits.
+Dark mode is becoming very popular.
+Everyone prefers it over light mode.
+The reason being it offers a sleek, modern look that many users generally prefer.
+It’s even better in low-light settings because it reduces eye strain by lowering the screen’s brightness.
+This one thing makes it a lot more comfortable, especially for longer use.
+It also helps save battery on phones with OLED or AMOLED screens because dark colors use less power.
+If you add a dark mode option to your app, it can improve user satisfaction and attract even more who like this style and its practicality.

 Personalization Options